Learning to traverse convective flows at moderate to high Rayleigh numbers: Numerical method

 We study the motion of self-propelled particles in a two-dimensional convection cell of size $L \times H$, with aspect ratio $\Gamma = L / H = 4$.
 The top and bottom boundaries are maintained at constant cold and hot temperatures, respectively, and satisfy no-slip velocity boundary conditions.
 The left and right boundaries are periodic.
 Simulations are performed over the Rayleigh-number range $10^{7} \le Ra \le 10^{11}$ at fixed Prandtl number $Pr = 0.71$.
 Because modelling self-propelled particles introduces more parameters than passive tracers and each simulation is computationally expensive, an exhaustive exploration of parameter space is not practical.
 Unless stated otherwise, we therefore focus on the effect of the maximum propulsive acceleration, $\mathcal{A}_{\max} = \max(\mathcal{A}) = \max(\|\bm{a}_{\mathrm{propel}}\|/g) \in [0,5]$, which characterises the particle's actuation limit.
 The particle diameter and density are fixed at $d_p = 20~\mu\mathrm{m}$ and $\rho_p = 3000~\mathrm{kg\,m^{-3}}$, respectively; over the Rayleigh-number range considered, the corresponding Stokes number $St$ varies from $5.52 \times 10^{-3}$ at $Ra = 10^{7}$ to $1.19 \times 10^{-3}$ at $Ra = 10^{11}$.

 We consider a fixed-displacement task.
-Throughout training, the self-propelled particle serves as the agent and is trained for a fixed budget of $1 \times 10^{6}$ training steps without early stopping.
-Its task is to achieve a displacement $\ell = [\,\bm{x}(t)-\bm{x}(0)\,]\!\cdot\!\bm{n}$ along the direction $\bm{n}$.
-For simplicity, we set $\bm{n}=(1,0)$ and $\ell=4$.
-Because length is non-dimensionalised by the cell height $H$, this target distance corresponds to traversing exactly one full domain width of $L/H = 4$.
-An episode is therefore counted as successful as soon as the particle achieves a net horizontal displacement of 4, regardless of its final vertical position.
+Throughout training, the self-propelled particle serves as the agent and is trained for a fixed budget of \(1\times 10^6\) training steps without early stopping.
+Its task is to achieve a displacement \(\ell=[\bm{x}(t)-\bm{x}(0)]\cdot\bm{n}\) along the direction \(\bm{n}\).
+For simplicity, we set \(\bm{n}=(1,0)\) and \(\ell=4\).
+Because length is non-dimensionalised by the cell height \(H\), this target distance corresponds to traversing one full domain width of \(L/H=4\).
+An episode is counted as successful as soon as the particle achieves a net horizontal displacement of 4, regardless of its final vertical position.
 This choice is motivated by the lateral traversal of autonomous vehicles in atmospheric and oceanic environments.
 Our computational domain is intentionally anisotropic to reflect this setting.
 Specifically, it is periodic in the horizontal direction but bounded by solid walls in the vertical direction.
-Consequently, horizontal and vertical motions are intrinsically inequivalent.
-The horizontal task allows the particle to traverse the domain continuously, thereby isolating the challenge of crossing transport barriers (e.g. roll edges) and navigating intermittent cross-flows.
-An episode terminates unsuccessfully if the particle settles on the bottom wall or if the maximum allowed time, defined as $t_{\max}^* = 30$, is reached.
-As shown in \S~\ref{sec:performance}, successful traversals typically complete within $15 \le t^* \le 20$.
-Thus, $t_{\max}^* = 30$ provides a generous margin, corresponding to 1.5--2.0 times the typical completion time.
-Sensitivity tests (not shown for clarity) in which the limit was extended to $t_{\max}^* = 60$ yielded identical success rates.
-This indicates that failures due to the time limit primarily reflect particles becoming trapped in recirculating vortex cores because of insufficient propulsive thrust, rather than slower trajectories that would otherwise succeed being misclassified as failures.
+Consequently, horizontal and vertical motions are inequivalent.
+The horizontal task allows the particle to traverse the domain continuously, thereby focusing on the challenge of crossing transport barriers (e.g. roll edges) and navigating intermittent cross-flows.
+An episode terminates unsuccessfully if the particle settles on the bottom wall or if the maximum allowed time, defined as \(t^*_{\max}=30\), is reached.
+As shown in \S~\ref{sec:performance}, successful traversals complete within \(15 \leq t^* \leq 20\).
+Thus, \(t^*_{\max}=30\) provides a sufficient margin, corresponding to \(1.5\)--\(2.0\) times the typical completion time.
+Sensitivity tests conducted for representative Rayleigh numbers, namely \(Ra=10^8\) and \(10^{10}\), in which the time limit was extended to \(t^*_{\max}=60\), yielded unchanged success rates.
+This suggests that failures due to the time limit primarily reflect particles becoming trapped in recirculating vortex cores because of insufficient propulsive thrust, rather than slower trajectories that would otherwise succeed being misclassified as failures.